Saga (city): Municipal timeline

+Government

+Saga has a mayor-council form of government with a directly elected mayor and a unicameral city council of 36 members.
+Saga contributes 11 members to the Saga Prefectural Assembly.
+In terms of national politics, the city is part of the Saga 1st district of the lower house of the Diet of Japan.

 Economy/Industry

 In the areas surrounding the city, the agricultural industry focuses on planting grains that make use of water.
 The fishery centers on seaweed cultivation using the Ariake Sea.

 Originally one of the largest rice-producing areas, a large farmland has been converted it into a vegetable field in response to changes in the environment surrounding agriculture.
 In terms of industry, the terrain is facing the Ariake Sea, but since it is a shallow area where large vessels cannot navigate, heavy industry has not developed much.
 In addition, in the first half of the 20th century, coal and prefecture western flourished because there was not much competition.

 On the other hand, the food industry and the textile industry have developed throughout the late 20th century.
 Although the food industry is still strong, the textile industry has been the main industry since the 1970s.
 However, since the 1990s the automobile parts industry has been growing due to the accumulation of automobiles and parts industry in northern Kyushu.

 Although it is located at the prefecture capital and the service industry accounts for a large number of employees, the shipping industry in commerce is not particularly large compared to other cities of the same size.
 Currently, three large suburban commercial facilities with a sales floor area of 50,000 m2 are in competition with each other, and there is an unbalanced demand for supply.

 The number of companies with head offices and main offices in the city is the largest in the prefecture, but it is not that much compared to the neighboring prefectures.
 There is also the tendency of branch offices to be in urban cities, which is often prefecture capitals.